bezabu/bb-treasure-hunter/README.md

 - HTML has been used to structure the web site.
 - CSS has been used to style the web site.
 - javascript has been used to create the game including interactive elements
-- Blender was used to create 3d models of trees, rocks, holes and crowns
+- [Blender](https://www.blender.org/) was used to create 3d models of trees, rocks, holes and crowns
-- Pain.NET was used to edit images
+- [Pain.NET](https://www.getpaint.net/) was used to edit images
-- GitHub has been used to store code, images and other contents.
+- [GitHub](https://github.com/) has been used to store code, images and other contents.
 - Gitpages was used to deploy the website.
 - Git was used for version control, pushing contents to github.
-- Codeanywhere was used as IDE.
+- [Codeanywhere](https://app.codeanywhere.com/) was used as IDE.
 - [favicon.io](https://favicon.io/) was used to make a simple favicon
-- Wave Web Accessibility Evaluation tool was used to test the accessibility of the web site.
+- [Wave Web Accessibility Evaluation tool](https://wave.webaim.org/) was used to test the accessibility of the web site.
-- W3C Markup Validation Service was used to check HTML.
+- [W3C Markup Validation Service](https://validator.w3.org/) was used to check HTML.
-- W3C CSS Validation Service was used to check CSS.
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS.
-- jshint was used to test the javascript code
+- [JSHint](https://jshint.com/) was used to test the javascript code
-- HTMLcolourcodes.com was used to get hex colour values.
+- [HTMLcolourcodes.com](https://htmlcolorcodes.com/) was used to get hex colour values.
 - [Am I Responsive](https://ui.dev/amiresponsive?url=https://bezabu.github.io/bb-treasure-hunter/index.html) was used to create the mockup
 - chrome developer tools was used for testing